This shows the contents of write data in each address of the System Data Area.

 Stores the Global Window's registration number selected indirectly: 1 to 2000 (BIN/BCD)

-Stores the Global Window's top-left display position, selected indirectly. "+18" shows the X coordinate, "+19" shows the Y coordinate.
+Stores the Global Window's top-left display position, selected indirectly.
 The data type is BIN or BCD.